-To become an asylee or refugee, you must refuse to return to your country of origin due to a well-founded fear that you will be persecuted based on your race, religion, nationality, social group, or political opinion.
-In order to request refugee status, you must have left your home country (except in special circumstances such as a disaster or war); while to apply for asylum, you must be at the U.S. border or already present in the United States.
+To meet the eligibility requirements to become either an asylee or refugee, you must be unwilling to return to your country of origin due to a well-founded fear that you will be persecuted based on your race, religion, nationality, social group, or political opinion.
+But the similarities end there.

-You cannot simply “apply" to become a refugee – you must first get a referral.
-A referral from the United Nations Refugee Agency (UNCHR) is your best bet for getting into the U.S. Resettlement Program (USRAP), but even then only 1% of cases are referred for resettlement in a third country such as the United States.
+Before attempting to "apply" to become a refugee, you must get a referral.
+The United Nations Refugee Agency (UNCHR) is your best bet for getting into the U.S. Resettlement Program (USRAP), but even then only around 1% of cases are ordinarily referred for resettlement in a third country such as the United States.

-Next is the refugee application process, which can also be difficult.
-The good news is that after you are classified as a refugee, you will be matched with agencies that can give you support.
+Refugee classification is a long process, but you will have access to plenty of support if you are eventually successful.
+You will be matched with agencies that can give you support, including arranging for your transportation to the United States, and finding you a place to stay at first.
 Once you have arrived in the U.S., they will line you up with low-cost housing, employment options, access to English language classes, and a cultural orientation.